My Teaching Philosophy

 Bio s32: Ecology and Evolutionary Biology of the Galapagos Archipelago

-Offered in Short Term approximately every three years (offered in 2014)
+Offered in Short Term approximately every three years (offered in 2014; offered again in 2017)

 This course studies the principles of ecology and evolutionary biology in the birthplace of the theory of evolution by natural selection.
 The Galapagos archipelago is one of the world’s most important and extraordinary geographic areas for ecology and evolutionary biology given its isolation, rough terrestrial terrain, and distinct oceanographic features.
 Multiple islands in the Galapagos are visited during a 3-week trip to explore terrestrial and marine ecosystems using field biology techniques.
 Island habitats are contrasted to learn how the evolution and ecology of organisms has been shaped by the abiotic environment and by the spatial arrangement of the islands.
 Home stays and community engagement learning on the island of Isabela are an integral part of the course.
 Students should be able to snorkel, hike, and ride a bike.

 Offered in the Fall (first time in 2014)

 This course considers dinner as a lens through which students explore our food system.
 Topics include the co-evolution of food and the home, local food movements, organic vs. industrial farming practices, food politics, rise of the “foodies,” and food and health.
 An emphasis is placed on food challenges and resources in the Lewiston-Auburn area.